Updated: Aug 12, 2021

 Eyes are a little thing.

 We never think of eyes as much more than something we boast about with our eye color (epitomized by the group of kinda creepy photos above of my sister's, dad's, mum's and my eyes from one evening on vacation comparing eye color).
 We use our eyes and lashes to enhance our aesthetic apperance.
-And most obviously, eyes give us sight (shout out glasses too, for those who need them).
+And most obviously, eyes give us sight ).

 If eyes weren't a conversation before the pandemic - they now are.
 In this time they have been framed beyond these surface uses - they have been framed by the masks we are wearing.
 All focus is on the eyes.